SS Eastland: Listing incidents

-Upon her return to South Haven in May 1904, the ship handily won a race to Chicago against the City of South Haven.
-In the meantime, the Eastland was experiencing periodic problems with her stability while loading and unloading cargo and passengers, and nearly capsized on 17 July 1904 after leaving South Haven with about 3,000 passengers.
-Subsequently, her capacity was lowered to 2,800 passengers, cabins were removed, lifeboats were added and the hull was repaired.
-On 5 August 1906, another listing incident occurred, which resulted in complaints filed against the Chicago-South Haven Line that had purchased the ship earlier that year.
+Upon her return to South Haven in May 1904, the ship handily won a race to Chicago against The City of South Haven.
+In the meantime, Eastland was experiencing periodic problems with her stability while loading and unloading cargo and passengers, and nearly capsized on July 17th, 1904 after leaving South Haven with ~3,000 passengers.
+Fire hoses had to be used to maintain order.
+Subsequently, her capacity was lowered to 2,800 passengers, cabins were removed, lifeboats were added, and the hull was repaired.
+On August 5th, 1906, another listing incident occurred, which resulted in complaints filed against the Chicago–South Haven Line that had purchased the ship earlier that year.

 Before the 1907 season, the ship was sold to the Lake Shore Navigation Company and moved to Lake Erie.
-In 1909, the ship was sold again to the Eastland Navigation Company and continued running excursions between Cleveland and Cedar Point.
-After the 1909 season, the remaining 39 cabins were removed, and prior to the 1912 season, the top smokestack sections were removed to shorten her stack height.
-On 1 July 1912, another incident occurred when the Eastland experienced a severe listing of about 25° while loading passengers in Cleveland.
+In 1909, the ship was sold again to the Eastland Navigation Company, and continued running excursions between Cleveland and Cedar Point.
+After the 1909 season, the remaining 39 cabins were removed, and prior to the 1912 season, the top sections of smokestack were removed to shorten her stack height.
+On July 1st, 1912, another incident occurred when Eastland experienced a severe listing of ~25 degrees while loading passengers in Cleveland.

-In June 1914, the Eastland was sold to the St. Joseph–Chicago Steamship Company and returned to Lake Michigan for St. Joseph, Michigan-to-Chicago service.
+In June 1914, Eastland was sold to the St. Joseph–Chicago Steamship Company and returned to Lake Michigan for the St. Joseph, Michigan-to-Chicago service.

 The Eastland disaster

-On July 24, 1915, Eastland and four other Great Lakes passenger steamers—Theodore Roosevelt, Petoskey, Racine, and Rochester—were chartered to take employees from Western Electric Company's Hawthorne Works in Cicero, Illinois to a picnic in Michigan City, Indiana.
+On July 24th, 1915, Eastland and four other Great Lakes passenger steamers—Theodore Roosevelt, Petoskey, Racine, and Rochester—were chartered to take employees from Western Electric Company's Hawthorne Works in Cicero, Illinois to a picnic in Michigan City, Indiana.

-The federal Seamen's Act had been passed in 1915 following the RMS Titanic disaster three years earlier.
-The law required retrofitting of a complete set of lifeboats on Eastland, as on many other passenger vessels.
+The federal Seamen's Act, championed by Senator Robert LaFollette, had been passed in March 1915 following the RMS Titanic disaster three years earlier.
+The law required retrofitting a complete set of lifeboats on Eastland, as on many other passenger vessels.
 This additional weight may have made Eastland more dangerous by making her even more top-heavy.
-Some argued that other Great Lakes ships would suffer from the same problem, but the bill was signed into law by President Woodrow Wilson.
-Eastlands owners could choose to either maintain a reduced capacity or add lifeboats to increase capacity, and they elected to add lifeboats to qualify for a license to increase the ship's capacity to 2,570 passengers.
+Some argued that other Great Lakes ships would suffer from the same problem, but the bill was nonetheless signed into law by President Woodrow Wilson.
+Eastlands owners could choose to either maintain a reduced capacity or add lifeboats to increase capacity, and they elected to add lifeboats in order to qualify for a license that would increase the ship's capacity to 2,570 passengers.
 Eastland was already so top-heavy that she had special restrictions concerning the number of passengers that could be carried.
-In June 1914, Eastland had again changed ownership, this time bought by the St. Joseph and Chicago Steamship Company, with captain Harry Pederson appointed the ship's master.
+In June 1914, Eastland had again changed ownership, this time bought by the St. Joseph and Chicago Steamship Company, with Captain Harry Pederson appointed the ship's master.
 In 1914, the company removed the old hardwood flooring of the forward dining room on the cabin level and replaced it with 2 inches of concrete.
 It also added a layer of concrete near the aft gangway.
 This added 15–20 tons of weight.